17 Beautiful and Easy Ways to Transform Your House for Spring

 Those heavy, dark curtains may have served their purpose by keeping your house warmer during winter, but now that spring has sprung, it's time to let the sunshine in.
 Try changing things up with some sheer panels and your home will feel brighter in no time.
 And with all the time you've been required to spend indoors, getting plenty of vitamin D is more important than ever.

 This is the perfect time to bring the outdoors inside.
 Make the most of that springtime sunshine by turning your windowsills into a home for some potted plants.
 Not only will this add some instant visual appeal to your home, research even suggests that indoor plants can improve people's moods.

 Who says that wreaths are only for the holidays?
 Putting up a springtime wreath can make your home feel more festive without breaking the bank.
 And if you're feeling crafty and creative, try making your own—it will give your home's exterior a charming personal touch.

 You don't need to fully remodel your kitchen to make it feel like a brand new space.
 Refinishing your cabinets and giving them a new stain or a fresh coat of paint gives you fun project to tackle that will completely change the look and feel of your home.

 Add new drawer pulls.

 Want to give your kitchen a five-minute makeover, but you don't know where to start?
 Try adding new drawer pulls.
 That's right, swapping out outdated wooden or brass handles and knobs on your cabinets can refresh the room in no time—on a tiny budget, to boot.

 Swap in a new bath mat

 While completely revamping your bathroom may be an ordeal, a new bath mat can make all the difference in how much you enjoy the space.
-And luckily, this is one of the cheaper upgrades out there—for under $10, you can completely refresh the room.
+And luckily, this is one of the cheaper upgrades out there—for as little as $10—sometimes even less—you can completely refresh the room.